nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### 3.1.3 Design Consideration

 #### Option 1 (current choice):
-* The user can now only add name as subsection into the main tasks.
+* The user can now only add name and descriptions in the subsection.
-* pros: This approach makes subsection very easy to add, in fact, online applications such as Microsoft Todo uses the same approach in adding subsection.
+* pros: This approach makes subsection very easy to add, in fact, online applications such as Microsoft Todo uses the same approach in adding subsections.
 * cons: User cannot add effort level to the task, and subsections also cannot take the type of deadlines and events.
 This limits the functionality of subsections.
-We plan to address this and our enhancements section attempt to address this problem.
+We plan to address this and our enhancements section explains more.

-Option 1 is chosen for now as it aligns with the main purpose of subsection which is to give users a general breakdown of tasks.
+Option 1 is chosen for now as it aligns with the main purpose of adding subsections which is to give users a general breakdown of tasks.

 #### Option 2:
 * Allow the user to add deadlines and events in the subsection, as well as effort levels.
-* pros: This approach allows user to have a clearer plan of doing a huge task, by setting small deadlines and events in the subsections.
+* pros: This approach allows user to have a clearer plan of doing a huge task, by creating deadlines and events in the subsections.
 * cons: This makes the subsection unwieldy to add, and it is harder to develop as well.

 #### 3.1.4 Delete a Subsection